-Sydney Institute of Agriculture
+Funding from Sydney Institute of Agriculture

 This process will quantify the potential of the system in terms of economic, environmental and social sustainability (triple bottom line), then benchmark the system against current best-practice cropping in the district.

-National Landcare Program Smart Farming Partnerships
+Funding from National Landcare Program Smart Farming Partnerships

-The project investigates the economic and environmental role that native grasses play due to the ecosystem services they provide and diversification of income is being investigated.
-Three field systems are being tested – native food only, native grains + cattle grazing and native grains + winter cropping.
+The project investigates the economic and environmental role that native grasses play due to their ecosystem services.
+Three field systems are being tested – native food only, native grains and cattle grazing, and native grains and winter cropping.